17 Dec Weed Eater vs Weed Whacker | What is the Difference?

 So, what’s the difference between a weed eater and a weed whacker?
+The terms are synonymous.
 The term you prefer to use is more than likely determined by your geographic location in the country.
 Google Trends shows data about what search terms people use.

 - By far the most common internet search term is “weed eater” across the country.

 - The highest concentration of searches for “weed eater” come from southern states.